 While lucky bamboo plants are native to Central Africa, it has been grown and cherished in China for a long time.
 Some Chinese people have been using this plant indoors for over 4,000 years.

-Real bamboo is difficult to grow indoors, but lucky bamboo makes a good imposter.
+Real bamboo is challenging to grow indoors, but lucky bamboo makes a good imposter.

 While lucky bamboo has been popular in China and Taiwan for a long time, it only gained popularity in the United States in the past 20 years.